MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.es-ES/Skype/SfbOnline/what-are-calling-plans-in-office-365/set-your-pin-for-transferring-numbers-to-a-new-service-provider.md

 f1keywords: None
 ms.custom:
 - Calling Plans
-description: Para transferir o portar números de teléfono de Skype for Business Online a otro proveedor u operador de servicios telefónicos, debe establecer manualmente un PIN.
-Después de establecer el PIN, necesitará incluirlo en la solicitud para portar un número de teléfono. ms.openlocfilehash: 3a3744a4b1272bab987add10039c89c6e3983927 ms.sourcegitcommit: 19fb0279985251c00cd507a8d13b8499b19e2808 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 09/28/2018 ms.locfileid: "25347095"
+description: To transfer or port out phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out. ms.openlocfilehash: bcab4a05e7e24fd301563627a82f739ca169ecc2 ms.sourcegitcommit: 31827526894ffb75d64fcb0a7c76ee874ad3c269 ms.translationtype: MT ms.contentlocale: es-ES ms.lasthandoff: 02/06/2019 ms.locfileid: "29753458"
 ---
 # <a name="set-your-pin-for-transferring-numbers-to-a-new-service-provider"></a>Establecer el PIN para transferir números a un nuevo proveedor de servicios

-Para transferir o *portar*  números de teléfono de Skype for Business Online otro proveedor u operador de servicios telefónicos, deberá configurar manualmente un PIN.
-Después de establecer el PIN, necesitará incluirlo en la solicitud para portar un número de teléfono.
+To transfer or  *port out*  phone numbers from Skype for Business Online to another telephone service provider or carrier, you will need to manually set a PIN.
+After you set the PIN, you need to include it when you request to port a phone number out.

 > [!IMPORTANT]
 > Solo se utiliza un PIN de portabilidad en las organizaciones de los Estados Unidos.